 Mr. Nault regularly monitors and reports on changing areas of intellectual property law, especially patent cases at the United States Supreme Court and the United States Court of Appeals for the Federal Circuit.
 Mr. Nault has assisted in drafting briefs to the various federal courts of appeals, the Connecticut Supreme Court, and has drafted a petition for certiorari to the United States Supreme Court.
 He routinely makes presentations to the Connecticut legal community to share his knowledge about patent issues.

 Prior to joining Robinson+Cole, Mr. Nault worked as a member of the Intellectual Property Litigation Group at a firm in New York.

 Mr. Nault has extensive experience handling appellate matters in both state and federal courts.

-Mr. Nault assisted in winning a significant decision before the United States Court of Appeals for the Second Circuit, which affirmed the dismissal of a complaint against the state of Connecticut and his clients, alternative energy providers who had been awarded an energy generation contract.
+Mr. Nault assisted in winning a significant decision before the United States Court of Appeals for the Second Circuit, which affirmed the dismissal of a complaint against the state of Connecticut and his clients.

 Prior to joining Robinson+Cole, Mr. Nault clerked for the Honorable Gerald Bard Tjoflat of the United States Court of Appeals for the Eleventh Circuit.

-Mr. Nault regularly does pro bono work.
-He was appointed by a judge in United States District Court in Connecticut to represent an indigent inmate in the Connecticut state prison system.
-The case was a civil rights complaint which alleged excessive force on the part of corrections officers.
-For his representation in the case, Mr. Nault received commendation letters from two federal judges, won the firm’s Pro Bono Service Award for 2016, and was runner-up Pro Bono Service Award Winner for the United States District Court for the District of Connecticut for 2016.
+Mr. Nault regularly does pro bono litigation work.
+For his representation of an indigent inmate in a civil rights case, Mr. Nault received commendation letters from two federal judges, won the firm’s Pro Bono Service Award for 2016, and was runner-up Pro Bono Service Award Winner for the United States District Court for the District of Connecticut for 2016.